parisleaf/parisleaf.com/README.md

-# beta.parisleaf.com
+# parisleaf.com

-Home of the upcoming, new home for Parisleaf on the web.
+The new parisleaf.com, currently at beta.parisleaf.com.